-Nominations open on 9 September 2016 and close at 12 noon on 21 September 2016.
+Nominations open on 13 September 2024 and close at 12 noon on 24 September 2024.

 Candidates are advised to submit their nomination forms well before the close of nominations to allow time for any errors to be corrected before nominations are closed.
-If a person's nomination is submitted so close to the cut-off that an error that could otherwise be corrected cannot be, the person could miss out on being a candidate.
+If a person's nomination is submitted so close to the cut-off that an error that could otherwise be corrected cannot be, the person could miss out on being successfully nominated as a candidate.